Assistance League®of Pomona Valley

 (click to learn more)

-- Over 1200 students grades Kindergarten to 12 served in 2019-20
+- Over 1,200 students served in 2024-25

 - Clothing includes jeans & jackets to undergarments